G’day, forex mates! Australia has served up two back-to-back blockbuster job reports so far.

-Overall, the leading labor indicators seem to be skewed towards an upside surprise, but do consider that a large chunk of the previous month’s job gains were from part-time employment, so downgrades to the previous reading is within the realm of possibility.
+Overall, the leading labor indicators seem to be skewed towards an upside surprise but do consider that a large chunk of the previous month’s job gains was from part-time employment, so downgrades to the previous reading are within the realm of possibility.

 How might the Aussie dollar react?

 Forex traders usually buy up the Aussie dollar when the actual readings are better-than-expected.

 On the flip side, worse-than-expected readings usually trigger an Aussie selling spree. and looking at the chart below, you can pretty much conclude that the previous month’s better-than-expected jobs report was a textbook example of the former.

 Also note that the return of risk appetite and several pattern breakouts among Aussie pairs after weeks of severe Aussie weakness may result in a stronger bullish reaction, assuming that the actual readings would be better-than-expected, of course.